 - beta-blockers for heart conditions or high blood pressure

-After the technician completes your renal scan, a nuclear medicine radiologist will interpret the images.
-A comprehensive report will then be sent to your physician, who will discuss the results with you.
+After the technician completes your renal scan, a nuclear medicine radiologist will interpret the image findings.
+They’ll send a comprehensive report to your doctor.
+Your doctor will discuss the results with you.

 Abnormal results of a renal scan can indicate: